 • Swelling of nearby gum tissue

-• Darkening of a tooth after injury
+• A darkened or discolored tooth after injury

 Benefits of Root Canal Therapy

-• Relief of dental pain and pressure
+• Relief from tooth pain and pressure

 • Preservation of the natural tooth